Simplified Issue vs Guaranteed Issue: What's the Difference?

 Is simplified issue life insurance the same as guaranteed issue?

-No — they are different products.
-Both skip the medical exam, but simplified issue requires you to answer health questions and you can be denied coverage.
-Guaranteed issue asks no health questions and cannot deny any age-eligible applicant.
+No, they are different products.
+Both skip the medical exam, but simplified issue requires you to answer 10 to 15 health questions and you can be denied coverage.
+Guaranteed issue asks no health questions and cannot deny any age-eligible applicant between roughly 45 and 85.
 Simplified issue typically offers more coverage at lower premiums, while guaranteed issue is a safety net for those who can't qualify elsewhere.

 What health conditions disqualify you from simplified issue life insurance?

-Common disqualifying conditions include active or recent cancer, congestive heart failure, recent stroke, terminal illness, HIV/AIDS, and severe uncontrolled chronic conditions like end-stage kidney disease.
-However, well-managed conditions such as controlled high blood pressure or a heart issue from several years prior may still qualify — sometimes at adjusted rates.
-Each insurer has its own underwriting guidelines, so it pays to shop multiple carriers.
+Common disqualifying conditions in 2026 include active or recently treated cancer, congestive heart failure, recent stroke or heart attack, terminal illness, HIV/AIDS, organ transplant history, kidney failure on dialysis, and advanced neurological conditions like Alzheimer's or ALS.
+However, well-managed conditions such as controlled high blood pressure, stable Type 2 diabetes without complications, or a cancer treated and in remission beyond the insurer's look-back period may still qualify.
+Each insurer has its own underwriting guidelines, so shopping multiple carriers pays off.

 What happens if I die during the graded benefit period of a guaranteed issue policy?

-If you pass away from a natural cause (illness or disease) within the first 2–3 years of a guaranteed issue policy, your beneficiaries will typically only receive the premiums you paid plus a small interest amount — not the full death benefit.
+If you pass away from a natural cause (illness or disease) within the first 2 to 3 years of a guaranteed issue policy, your beneficiaries will typically only receive the premiums you paid back plus an additional 10% to 30% interest, not the full death benefit.
 However, if your death is accidental, the full benefit is usually paid immediately from day one.
 The graded period exists to protect insurers from high-risk applicants purchasing coverage while already critically ill.

 How much does guaranteed issue life insurance cost compared to simplified issue?

-Guaranteed issue premiums are generally 50–80% higher than simplified issue premiums for similar coverage amounts, because insurers accept all applicants without any health screening.
-For example, a 70-year-old male may pay around $75/month for $10,000 of guaranteed issue coverage, while a simplified issue policy for the same amount would cost significantly less.
-The exact difference depends on your age, gender, coverage amount, and the insurer.
+Guaranteed issue premiums are generally 50% to 80% higher than simplified issue premiums for similar coverage amounts, because insurers accept all applicants without any health screening.
+For example, in 2026 a 70-year-old male typically pays around $99 per month for $10,000 of guaranteed issue coverage, while a simplified issue policy for the same amount would cost significantly less.
+The exact difference depends on your age, gender, coverage amount, and the insurer you choose.

 Can I have both simplified issue and guaranteed issue life insurance at the same time?